OLC-Bioinformatics/in_silico_PCR/README.md

 `conda install -c adamkoziol in_silico_pcr`

+you may need to add the bioconda channel

+`conda config --add channels bioconda`

 ## Inputs

 1. Primer pair list (fasta).
 Primer names have to end with “-F” or “-R”.
 Note: it is possible to have an integer